 Take Your Time

-Moving fast and building up a sweat might feel like it's the correct thing to do, especially if you are freezing.
+Moving fast and building up a sweat might be the correct thing, especially if you are freezing.
 But I don't recommend taking this approach.

 Kayak in a patient, relaxed approach as rushing can scare the fish and increase the chances of making a mistake.